• Study

 Absolutely!

-How Do You Find The Right Study Abroad Program For Your Needs?
+How to Choose the Right Study Abroad Program

-To find the right study abroad program for your needs, determine what’s most important to you.
-Obviously, location plays a huge role.
-So, think about questions like:
+To find the right study abroad program for your needs, you can think about questions like:

 How Much Does A Study Abroad Trip Cost?

-Costs vary greatly.
-They depend on the study abroad program price and cost of living in the host country.
+Overall, cost depends on the study abroad program price and cost of living in the host country.
+The average price to study abroad, according to the Council on International Education Exchange (CIEE), is $18,861.

 Before you get sticker shock, realize this price doesn’t paint the whole picture.
-And that’s probably the most you’d spend (unless you’re doing a lot of side travel).
-So, breathe easy!
+These three points should ease the financial stress:

-First, most universities, like the University of Texas at Austin, offer low-cost programs.
-Universities actively connect students to study abroad opportunities that cost less than a semester on their home campus.
+- Many universities, such as the University of Nevada, Reno, offer low-cost study abroad programs.
+These universities actively connect students to study abroad opportunities that cost less than a semester on their home campus.

 The point is this: Be resourceful.
 An amazing study abroad experience doesn’t have to break the bank.